johnbfox/stubhub-price-scraper/README.md

 1. Clone/fork the repository and install it on your local machine.
 2. Open the api_config.py and input the following configuration items:
-a) Stubhub username
+⋅⋅* Stubhub username
-b) Stubhub password
+⋅⋅* Stubhub password
-c) API Key
+⋅⋅* API Key
-d) Ids for events you'd like to scrape ( Can be found in their respective stubhub urls )
+⋅⋅* Ids for events you'd like to scrape ( Can be found in their respective stubhub urls )
 3. Run the script by executing 'python index.py'

 ## Notes